DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/chart.md

 	Describes how to customize settings related to chart axes.
 * [Legend](chart/legend.md)

-	Provides information about the chart legend and its options.
+	Describes the chart legend and its options.
 * [Orientation](chart/orientation.md)

 	Describes how to toggle the chart's orientation.